CERT Breaking News!Sign-up for the CERT-LA Email List

 For the latest classes, CLICK HERE! to get full information.

 To schedule a class for your group, you need a minimum of 20 people to be trained and a location to hold the training.
-Then call the Community Emergency Response Team Unit at 213-202-3136.
+Then call the LAFD Community Emergency Response Team Unit at 213-202-3136.

-CERT-LA Headquarters – Latest Articles, Updates, & News!
+LAFD CERT Headquarters – Latest Articles, Updates, & News!

 CANOGA PARK, CA. With the recent drama surrounding the Aliso Canyon gas leak in Porter Ranch and reminiscent of the San Bruno gas explosion, the Canoga Park Neighborhood Council and the Valley Bureau CERT Coordinators decided to conduct a full functional drill centered around a gas line explosion.